Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 where is the variation of coordinates, which results in the variation of the

-mass 4-current and in the variation of the electromagnetic 4-current
+variation of the electromagnetic 4-current

 ,